Dioxidene-Information-Center/Dioxidene-Information-Center/README.md

-# dic.github.io
+# Dioxidene Information Center - DIC Homepage
-A website to inform you of the dangers of dioxidene.
+Welcome to the official website for the Dioxidene Information Center (DIC), currently located in Los Angeles, California.
+The goal of this site is to provide unbiased data and information about the dangers of dioxidene to the public.